24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 Olhao is a beautiful small town located on the river Gilao between Faro and Tavira in the Algarve region.

-Olhao is a perfect place to explore rich birdlife as the boats are so easily reachable to explore national park Ria Formosa and diverse islands, even the flamingos can be seen.
+Olhao is a perfect place to explore rich birdlife.
+The boats are easily reachable to explore the national park Ria Formosa and diverse islands; even flamingos can be seen.

-Ilha da Armona with its scattered river traces and Ilha da Culatra with the wide sandy beaches are the best choices.
-It’s so lovely to stroll along the river promenade just enjoying coffee or view of the boats.
+The best choices are Ilha da Armona, with its scattered river traces, and Ilha da Culatra, with its wide sandy beaches.
+It’s lovely to stroll along the river promenade, just enjoying coffee or a view of the boats.

-Ria Formosa can also be explored by foot for free, some of the best routes include: Ilha de Faro Loop from Park Atlantico, hike around Muhle Museum either from Salinas de Coquena or from waterwheel, walk around Praia de Barril.
+Ria Formosa can also be explored on foot for free; some of the best routes include the Ilha de Faro Loop from Park Atlantico, a hike around Muhle Museum either from Salinas de Coquena or from Waterwheel, and a walk around Praia de Barril.

-Olhao counts more than 40 000 citizens, once it was mostly a fishing port which still is producing tunas and canned sardines in the significant level.
-The town is known for its fishmarket where the various fruits can be bought beside fish.
+Olhao has more than 40,000 citizens; it is mostly a fishing port that still produces tunas and canned sardines at a significant level.
+The town is known for its fish market, where various fruits can be bought alongside fish.

-Moorish architecture rules here with the white houses spreaded on its tiny, cobblestone streets.
+Moorish architecture rules here, with the white houses spread on its tiny, cobblestone streets.

 The picturesque landscape of Ria Formosa can most effectively be captured from Quinta de Marim, 3 km (1.86 miles) from the centre.
-Environmental educational centre is also located here.
+The environmental educational center is also located here.

-Best places to visit near Olhao are Faro which is only 10 km (6.2 miles) away and Tavira, a lovely medieval town.
+The best places to visit near Olhao are Faro, only 10 km (6.2 miles) away, and Tavira, a lovely medieval town.

 BOOK: Sunset tour with dinner from Olhao

-By De Wet & Jin from Museum of Wander
+By De Wet & Jin from the Museum of Wander

-Nazaré, situated roughly halfway between Lisbon and Porto, is a popular seaside town to visit.
-The city still retains much of its traditional charm, in spite of its recent rise in popularity.
+Nazaré, situated roughly halfway between Lisbon and Porto, is a popular seaside town.
+The city still retains much of its traditional charm despite its recent rise in popularity.

-The wild Atlantic beaches and the enormous waves are the main reason why people come to Nazaré.
+The wild Atlantic beaches and the enormous waves are the main reasons people come to Nazaré.
 In the winter months, Nazaré is home to the largest surfing waves in the world.
 Adventurous travelers and photographers will love Nazaré in the cold winter months.

 During the summer months, the beaches are perfect for sunbathing and swimming.
 The whole family will love Praia Nazaré in town, while those looking for solitude and wide open beaches should head to Praia do Norte.

 Regardless of when you come to Nazaré, the seafood is sublime!
-Definitely try the barnacles or the crab.
+Try the barnacles or the crab.

-Nearby Obidos, a medieval town sitting on a hilltop and encircled with a fortified wall makes a good day trip if you need a break from the beach.
+Nearby Obidos, a medieval town on a hilltop with white washed houses encircled by a fortified wall, is a good day trip if you need a break from the beach.

 Tipping Point North Beach in Sitio is a fantastic bed and breakfast with friendly hosts and a fantastic breakfast spread.
 It’s a short walk through the pine trees to Praia do Norte.